veekooFIN/GigatronTTL/old/README.md

 ---------------------------------------------------------------------------------------------------------------

-All in one fractal program fpfract2 uses floating point math to more zoom in and precise math.
+All in one fractal programs fpfract2 and ascfract use floating point math.

-There is also ascii fractals for fast test and random dot fractals.
+Ascii fractals for fast test and random dot fractals.

 ---------------------------------------------------------------------------------------------------------------